 “From the perspective of the value of that NFT, as more people print that JPG and put it on their wall or do something with it, the value of the NFT goes up, because it proves that more and more people love that image and that it’s a great image,” Holzapfel said.

 “Everybody asks the same questions: ‘Okay, give me a break.
 So you sell the JPG, which is basically the artwork, for $7,500.
 Couldn’t everybody just download the high-resolution artwork and print it?’”

 Popularity, in other words, confers value.
 But becoming popular requires more than just talent.
 Almost all major NFT selling platforms are selective in which artist they work with, Hill said, and some do significantly more trade volume than others.

-While some of his graphic-design friends have done quite well selling their work, others have floundered, particularly as the market has grown more saturated, Hill said.
+While some of Hill’s graphic-design friends have done quite well selling their work, others have floundered, particularly as the market has grown more saturated, he said.
 His advice to those starting out is to build slowly, releasing small batches of exceptional work with the best chance of drawing eyeballs on social sites or NFT marketplaces.

 Of course, books operate differently than isolated images and raise a whole new set of questions regarding copyright protection.
 Holzapfel acknowledged that a lack of clarity surrounding digital rights management (DRM) is one of the teething problems of NFTs, particularly as it pertains to the publishing trade.

 “Try not to jump in and put lots of artwork up all the time, but start small, and see if you can make a sale.”